Tuck1297/cg-illuminationshading-2/README.md

 1. Clone and load this project into your Integrated development environment (IDE)
 2. Navigate to the file directory that holds this project in your IDE
-3. Install project dependencies by typing the following into the terminal: ```npm install```
-4. Run the project by running your IDE's local server
+3. Run the project by running your IDE's local server
-5. Navigate to your browser and type the following: ```http://localhost:5500/``` or change 5500 to whatever port your IDE is currently running the project on
+4. Navigate to your browser and type the following: ```http://localhost:5500/``` or change 5500 to whatever port your IDE is currently running the project on

 ---